 When looking for help in finding that perfect tenant or finding that perfect rental property to call home, landlords and tenants want the service of a real estate professional who understands their needs and can guide them through the process.
 Be in-the-know with how to provide real estate services that meet the needs of this market and win future referrals.

 Agency Issues Impacting Property Managers and Leasing Agents

 TREC #39652 | 3 CE Hours

 The intent of this class is to aid real estate practitioners in the management and leasing of residential rental properties when they are establishing agency relationships.
 The licensee will learn more about the rules of representation as they relate to leasing and property management.
 Students will also be able to match the Code of Ethics to agency relationships.
 The licensee will learn how an agency is established and to distinguish between the various kinds of agency relationships.
-You will gain understanding on how to identify the duties associated with agency, how agency relationships are dissolved, and identify liability issues associated with agency.
+You will gain an understanding of how to identify the duties associated with an agency, how agency relationships are dissolved, and identify liability issues associated with an agency.

 Marketing and Leasing Residential Properties

 TREC #39626 | 3 CE Hours